Charles Howard Johnson

 Charles Howard Johnson (December, 1865 – July 3, 1896) was an American illustrator and newspaper artist, best known for his sparse illustrations of the 1890 U.S. edition of The Princess by the English poet Alfred Lord Tennyson and illustrating many periodicals during the latter part of the 1890's.

 Early life and education

 Little is known of Johnson's life.
-He has born in Vincennes, Indiana in 1865, and came to New York City in about 1889 after studying art for a year in Cincinnati, Ohio.
+He was born in Vincennes, Indiana in 1865, and moved to New York City in about 1889 after studying art for a year in Cincinnati, Ohio.

 Career

 He worked for a number of magazines including Life, Truth, Munsey's Magazine, and on some of the daily newspapers.
 He illustrated more than ten books.

 He was particularly effective in decorative work, often making the pictures fantastical.
 Though his skill as an artist was widely recognized during his lifetime.

 The work "A Young Girl Dancing" (1893, Pen and Ink) captures his whimsical skill.